Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

       dockerfile: Dockerfile
     image: pexers/addition
     ports:
-      - 3001:80
+      - 80:8080

   division: ...
 ```
 - _links_: instructs Docker to link containers over a network.
-Docker creates environment variables and adds containers to the known hosts list so they can discover each other.
+Docker creates environment variables and adds containers to the known hosts list so that they can discover each other.
 - _depends_on_: sets the order in which services must start and stop.

 ### Docker CLI cheat sheet